tasoskrhs/conditional_ZIMM/README.md

 ```

 * ### Example 3: Real single-cell mass cytometry data
 1. Train using the conditional feedforward neural network (cFNN) generator with gating on the output layer.
-Here we have continue training from a previous run of 100K steps for another 200K steps:
+   Here we continue training from a previous run of 100K steps for another 200K steps:
 ``` python
 python main_real_data_LIP.py --steps 300000 --resume_from_iter 100000
 ```